 When you make your own soap, your skin benefits from all the good stuff, especially when you incorporate ingredients that enhance skin health.
-Say goodbye to synthetic lathering agents, fake colors, chemically-laced fragrances, and toxins you can't pronounce — hello, cold pressed activated charcoal soap.
+Say goodbye to synthetic lathering agents, fake colors, chemically-laced fragrances, and toxins you can't pronounce — hello, cold-pressed DIY activated charcoal soap.

-Your Skin Will Love This Soap – Here's What You'll Need and Why
+5 Reasons Why Your Skin Will Love This DIY Charcoal Soap

-- Organic Castor Oil – Caster oil promotes a bubbly lather, while offering deep moisturizing properties.
+Organic Castor Oil – Castor oil promotes a bubbly lather while offering deep moisturizing properties.
 Whenever you're developing a recipe and using castor oil, it should account for approximately 5 to 10 percent of the total oil used.

 - Activated Charcoal – Known as a natural detoxifying agent, activated charcoal promotes healing and produces a beautiful bar of soap.
-Naturally, soap is off-white, however, this ingredient creates a beautiful gray tone while boosting its beneficial properties.
+Naturally, the DIY charcoal soap is off-white, however, this ingredient creates a beautiful gray tone while boosting its beneficial properties.

 Recipe: Sweet Orange and Rosemary Activated Charcoal Soap